 Hatcher Botanical Garden and Woodland Preserve is free to the public and a perfect spot to spend the day with your kids.
 With both paved and unpaved paths, wildflowers, waterfalls, ponds, observation decks and several lovely places to picnic, Hatcher Gardens has a little bit of everything.
 The trails are easy, each being about .25 miles.
 Within their 10 acres you can find a butterfly garden, a medicinal garden, a native plant garden, and a hope and healing garden.
 They also offer group tours and educational programs.
 Hatcher Garden also has fun activities throughout the year including seasonal plant sales, and workshops.

 Spartanburg also has several arboretums that are free and open to the public.
-Consider checking out one of these places to see some amazing Fall colors.
+The spring flowers are stunning and the fall colors are also amazing.

 Spartanburg Community College Arboretum has several unique gardens with trees, shrubs and perennials.
 There is also an Outdoor Train Garden with a scale model train.
 The garden is used as an educational arena for the college’s horticulture students.